obiwanjacobi/vst.net/Source/Code/readme.md

-# VST.NET 2 for .NET core 3.1
+# VST.NET 2 for .NET 6

-The dotnet-core 3.1 version of VST.NET.
+The dotnet 6 version of VST.NET.

 ## Issues